amiaopensource/homebrew-amiaos/README.md

 - **Cable Bible** — A comprehensive guide to cables and connectors used in audiovisual archiving.
 - **deckcontrol** — Control an attached videodeck via Blackmagic Design Decklink SDK.
 - **decklinksdk** — An unofficial repository for openly-licensed SDK files from Blackmagic’s Desktop Video software development kit.
-- **digibase** — Uses MySQL to create a database which tracks tapes through a digitization workflow, designed to work with vrecord and [mediamicroservices](https://github.com/mediamicroservices).
 - **ffmpegdecklink** — A static build of FFmpeg with Decklink.
 - **ffmprovisr** — Repository of useful FFmpeg command lines for archivists.
 - **LTOpers** — Scripts for doing stuff with LTFS.